redpanda-data/redpanda/docs/www/quick-start-kubernetes.md

 ---
 # Kubernetes Quick Start Guide

-Redpanda is a modern [streaming platform](/blog/intelligent-data-api/) for mission critical workloads.
+Redpanda is a modern [streaming platform](/blog/intelligent-data-api/) for mission-critical workloads.
 With Redpanda you can get up and running with streaming quickly and be fully compatible with the [Kafka ecosystem](https://cwiki.apache.org/confluence/display/KAFKA/Ecosystem).